 “Official Withdrawal” means the student’s timely and complete execution of documents required by the college to accomplish formal removal from a course.
 “Unofficial Withdrawal” means any absence without the notice required for an official withdrawal.
 Adding and withdrawing from a class must be done in writing and there are two options for a student to consider.

 - Two-part add/drop forms can be picked up at the Registrar’s Office.

 - Student may email their advisor and ask to have a class added or dropped.
 If approved the advisor will forward the email to the Registrar’s Office noting their approval.
 The Registrar will then process and respond to the advisor and student.
 In some situations the instructor may need to submit an add/drop form to the Registrar.
 Students must supply either their copy of the add/drop form or their copy of the Registrar’s email response in the event of conflicting versions of an issue surrounding the add or drop of a class.

 Withdrawal from the College

 To officially withdraw from the College, a student must complete a Student Withdrawal Record.
 If a student officially withdraws from the College during the first ten calendar days of a semester (five calendar days during the Summer II and Summer III sessions), there will be no grades recorded.
 Students who do not officially withdraw from the College (fail to complete the withdrawal form) are subject to grades of 'F'.
 Students receiving financial aid may be subject to Federal fund obligations or conditions and should contact the Financial Aid Office prior to withdrawal.
-Withdrawal forms are available from the Registrar's Office or you may click here to print one.
+A withdrawal form is available from the Registrar's Office.